-There are many organizations working in water related projects.
-For example, SLV Great Outdoors works with partners across the region to develop new trails and other outdoor recreation opportunities, including for youth programs.
-Other local efforts include Alamosa's Rio Revitalization, the Rio Grande Headwaters Restoration Project and its Del Norte Riverfront Project, Headwaters Alliance's work in Creede and the upper Rio Grande, a Culebra River watershed plan, the conservation work of the Rio Grande Headwaters Land Trust, Colorado Open Lands, Colorado Cattleman's Agricultural Land Trust, the Rio Grande Farm Park and Local Foods Initiative, Conejos Clean Water, an active Soil Health group.
+In addition to the many key roles of the Rio Grande Basin Roundtable and partners in providing water information and education, including the annual Water Leaders course for community members, there are many organizations working on water related projects.
+For example, SLV Great Outdoors works with partners across the region to develop outdoor recreation opportunities, including for youth programs.
+Other local efforts include Alamosa's Rio Revitalization, the Rio Grande Headwaters Restoration Project and its Del Norte Riverfront Project, Headwaters Alliance's work in Creede and the upper Rio Grande, a Culebra River watershed plan, the conservation work of the Rio Grande Headwaters Land Trust, Colorado Open Lands, Colorado Cattleman's Agricultural Land Trust, as well as the Rio Grande Farm Park and Local Foods Initiative, Conejos Clean Water, the (Soil) Conservation Districts and an active Soil Health group.
 Many have received CWCB support over time.
 These projects and organizations offer many entry points for people to engage in learning about water as well as developing and implementing water sustainability practices, such as forest health, river and stream restoration, wetland and working lands conservation, and collaboration with agricultural water users to achieve shared goals for our shared water future.
 These partners also provide opportunities for the learning experiences, volunteer and internships that will be integral to water education for ASU students as well as possible presenters for ASU classes and public presentations.